vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 755 commits since the previous release, including 348 fixes.
+More than 763 commits since the previous release, including 351 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Thu May 20 02:28:11 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Fri May 21 02:31:40 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER